pingpwn/baymax-signal-bot/README.md

 ### Set it up
 + First you need to set up [signal-cli](https://github.com/AsamK/signal-cli), you will need an extra phone number for this.
 + Set up your LLM.
 You can use I am using The Bloke's [CapyBaraHermes 2.5 Mistral 7B - GPTQ](https://huggingface.co/TheBloke/CapybaraHermes-2.5-Mistral-7B-GPTQ) which I host locally using [Text Generation WebUI ](https://github.com/oobabooga/text-generation-webui).
 One cool idea would be to use LLMs specifically fine-tuned for [mental health](https://huggingface.co/klyang/MentaLLaMA-chat-7B).
 + Inside bot.py, change the number placeholders to your number and the bot's number.
++ Change the url variable to your LLM's endpoint.
 + Run bot.py.
 Test it out by adding the bot on Signal and sending a prompt.

 ![Screenshot](screenshot.jpeg "Screenshot")